 My team member quickly messaged me about whether we should have that section considering the topic and the users’ reading intent.

-We removed that section before it goes live, as we should understand that people coming to read about ReactJS developer skills are very well aware of the basics of ReactJS.
+We removed that section before it went live, as we should understand that people coming to read about ReactJS developer skills are well aware of the basics of ReactJS.
 You don’t need to waste their time and effort there.

 Before optimizing, think twice about why a person would continue reading your content, improving content metrics.

 3. Not analyzing the right data in Search Console